coffeecryptoindo/iconassets/README.md

 # Iconassets
-Icon repo for AlphaWallet UI improvement.
+Icon repo for CFEE WALLET UI improvement.

 Acts as a repo for holding icons for contracts not covered by our existing sources, and is implemented on both platforms.